1. Your name and variations

 5. Installment loans

-Installment accounts are loans that you make payments on each month, like a mortgage or a car loan.
+Installment accounts are one-time loans that require monthly payments each month for a set period of time, when the loan is paid off.
+Mortgages, car loans, and student loans are types of installment loans.
 Unsecured loans like personal loans will also appear on your credit report.

 6. Open and closed accounts

-Open and closed accounts will both appear on your credit report, except negative, closed accounts that are older than seven years.
-Accounts that were closed in good standing may stay on your credit report about ten years after the account has been closed.
+Open and closed accounts will both appear on your credit report, with the exception negative, closed accounts that are older than seven years.
+Those accounts have passed the credit reporting time limit.
+Accounts that were closed in good standing remain stay on your credit report about ten years after the account has been closed, or whatever time period the credit bureau has specified.

 7. Account payment history

 The complete payment history for your credit accounts will be on your credit report, except negative payment history that’s older than seven years.
-Typically only the last 24 months of payment history will appear on your credit report, but old past due payment statuses may be included in the notes section for that account.
+Typically, only the last 24 months of monthly payment history will appear on your credit report, but old past due payment statuses may be included in the notes section for each account.

 8. Recent credit and loan applications